-Therefore, I thought I should jot down my history/ journey as a photographer for those who may be interested.
+A question that I'm frequently asked.
+Therefore I wanted to jot down my journey as a photographer for those who may be interested.

 In my younger days I’d always been interested in creative things like art, writing, and music.

 Though I’d never been exposed to photography in any way.
 I never had a camera, never looked at photographs, and didn’t even think about it being a medium to be creative with.